 The furthest parking lot for the Torpor snowshoe trail is at the Elk Pass day use area.
 It’s also large parking lot with several popular Kananaskis snowshoe trails and cross-country ski trails.

 To find the Torpor snowshoe trailhead, you’ll need to walk back down the access road just a little bit – you’ll see orange snowshoe trail markers on both sides of the access road.
 There may be another Torpor trailhead at the south-west corner of the Elk Pass parking lot, but I didn’t see any signage.

 Torpor Loop Trail Map

-If you’re like me, you’ll want to have a map of this snowshoe on your phone.
+If you’re like us, you’ll want to have a map of this snowshoe on your phone.
 We use and recommend the AllTrails app, but the Torpor snowshoe trail doesn’t (yet) appear in their database.
 We have submitted our trail data to AllTrails requesting they add it, so I will update this post when it appears.

 The Torpor snowshoe trail is so new that it doesn’t even appear on the trail maps at the trailheads along the route.
 Don’t let this discourage you though, it’s still very possible to navigate the Torpor snowshoe without AllTrails.

-As with all official Kananaskis snowshoe trails, there are orange diamond trail signs marking the way.
+As with all official Kananaskis snowshoe trails, there are orange diamond snowshoe trail signs marking the way.
 The Torpor trail is well marked in some areas, but sporadic in others.